stastnypremysl/lsql-csv/README.md

       ATOM -> AGGREGATE_FUNCTION(SELECT_EXPR)

       // # is not really char:
-      // two atoms can be written without space and will be appended,
+      // two atoms can be written without space and will be (string) appended,
-      // if they can be separated by compiler using exotic chars ATOM -> ATOM#ATOM
+      // if they are separated using quote chars:
+      //   left atom must end or right atom must begin with quote char ATOM -> ATOM#ATOM